The Poet Laureate

 Fairly prominent hooked nose (also been broken before), round glasses that he occasionally wears.
 Some visible scars, namely one that courses across his right arm around the elbow region and one on the pad of his left thumb, where a needle went clean through it during one of his jobs.

 Swordfighting, strong gut instincts, talented at wordplay and poetry.
 Has the sort of voice that, while not loud, makes people listen.
-A talented writer, he helped to edit Stone's Throw, as well as writing Faery Tales For Frightful Children, A Treatise on Conscription's Morality (Or; the Inherent Daftness of the Draft), and several assorted works of poetry, political pieces, and some other short stories.
+A talented writer, he wrote Faery Tales For Frightful Children, A Treatise on Conscription's Morality (Or; the Inherent Daftness of the Draft), and several assorted works of poetry and political pieces.
 He also put together a batch of various myths involving the gods of Alchester in The Lives and Deaths of the Deathless.

 To make a name for himself and have stability.